Sniffy2019/Hardware-store/README.md

 <a name="User"></a>
 ### User Stories

-As this is a backend develope site with a font end display it is more to allow the custome a selection of projects that would be attached to a fully fuctional site to search and then purchase hardware from the supplier.
+As this is a backend developement site with a front end display it is more to allow the customer a selection of products that would be attached to a fully fuctional site to search and then purchase hardware from the supplier.
+The customer builds up their selection of products then selects the items with the date for the supplier to deliver them.
+The vendor can then add or delete the products if availabilty wasn't there but for it to function as a development project rather than functioning I've left the ability to edit and delete open for use.

 <a name="Des"></a>